Genfo: the Ethiopian Eritrean barley porridge

 Once the desired consistency is reached, transfer the genfo to a lightly greased bowl and shape it into a dome.

-Serve hot, accompanied by honey, yogurt, or ayib to taste.
+Serve hot, accompanied by honey, yogurt, or ayib as desired.

 FAQ (Questions and Answers)